cosmos/sdk-tutorials/tutorial/entrypoint.md

 }
 ```

-Notes on the above code:
+Note:
-- The code above combines the CLI commands from:
+- The code combines the CLI commands from:
 	1. Tendermint
 	2. Cosmos-SDK
 	3. Your Nameservice module